mheap/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 * [Adaptive Routing™](#adaptive-routing)
 * Platform Infrastructure

-**Services** - Customers communicate with the cloud using the comprehensive suite of Nexmo APIs in order to optimize their communication experience.
+**Services** - Customers communicate with the cloud using the comprehensive suite of Vonage APIs in order to optimize their communication experience.

 These APIs are: